mitchness/DoorDilemma/README.md

 ## SCENE 4 – INT.
 DENTIST OFFICE – NEXT WEEK
 LARRY returns.
 A new day.

-He reaches for the door—sees a WOMAN (40s) approaching in the distance.
+He reaches for the door.
+He sees a WOMAN (40s) approaching in the distance.
 A real distance.
-Football field far.
+Quite far.

 He eyes her... then shrugs and lets the door go.
 It closes behind him.